 Away from the office

-Previously an avid archer in Hampshire, Dawn now spends the majority of her spare time enjoying long countryside walks with her dog.
-She enjoys travel with her husband and pursuing a growing hobby of landscape and wildlife photography.
+Previously an avid archer in Hampshire, I now spend the majority of my spare time enjoying long countryside walks with my dog.
+I enjoy travel with my husband and pursuing a growing hobby of landscape and wildlife photography.